 The Office of Land Quality (OLQ) uses a risk-based approach to address hazardous substances or petroleum releases.
-When contamination remains on site after remediation is complete, or when cleanup has not yet occurred, OLQ may employ a legal or administrative measure called an institutional control.
-An institutional control protects human health and the environment by applying land use restrictions to properties that limit activity, use, or access to minimize exposure to contamination.
+When contamination remains on site after remediation is complete, OLQ may employ a legal or administrative measure called an institutional control.
+An institutional control protects human health and the environment by applying land use restrictions to properties that limit activity, use, or access to minimize exposure to contamination left in place.
 Environmental restrictive covenants (ERCs) are a type of institutional control that are used to apply land use restrictions to properties.
-For example, a landowner may agree to not develop a site for residential use and to use it only for commercial or industrial purposes.
-OLQ provides program specific ERC templates for use:
+For example, a landowner may agree to not develop a site for residential use and allow only commercial or industrial development.

 Institutional Controls Registry

-- ERC/Deed Notice Modification or Termination Request - 56082 (available on the IDEM Forms page)
+- ERC/Deed Notice Modification or Termination Request - 56082 (available on the IDEM Agency Forms page)

 - ERC Modification Template, May 2018 [DOC]